TheMannu/AWS-Services/08 - S3/S3-One-Short.md

 - **Request Cost**: Charges apply for GET, PUT, and other requests made to access or manipulate data.
 - **Data Transfer**: Costs are incurred for transferring data out of S3 to the internet or to different AWS regions.

+### S3 Requestor Pays

+The **Requestor Pays** feature allows the data requester, rather than the data owner, to bear the cost of the request and data transfer.
+This is particularly useful when you host large public datasets.